yhpf/advent_of_code/README.md

 Me trying to solve at least one of the daily problems in the yearly Advent of Code...

 2019
-This year we are saving Santa that is stranded at the edge of the Solar System.
+Save Santa that is stranded at the edge of the Solar System.

 2018
 Fix temp anomalies to save the xmas.